tc39/notes/es6/2013-01/jan-29.md

 AWB: [if we support both strict and other kinds of equality] suggest the default: +0/-0 are the same; NaN is a value, that is equal to itself for Map/Set equivalence.

-Assuming we have a mechanism to override…
+Assuming we have a mechanism to override...

 Ideally, we'd want to set this in the constructor, but there is already a single optional initializer argument.